-- acquire basic knowledge of a foreign language, - develop skills in the utilization of a language with respect to speaking and writing, - are able to cope linguistically and communicate effectively in the context of everyday and academic situations, - develop their competence in the subject-specific language (comprehension, active use of lexical items and phraseology, knowledge of the structures of text varieties), - acquire knowledge of the use of linguistic means in the subject-specific language.
+- acquire basic knowledge of a foreign language, - develop skills in the utilization of a language with respect to speaking and writing, - are able to cope linguistically and communicate effectively in the context of everyday and academic situations, - develop their competence in the subject-specific language (comprehension, active use of lexical items and phraseology, knowledge of the structures of text varieties) - acquire knowledge of the use of linguistic means in the subject-specific language.

-According to their qualification the students may acquire a UNICERT I, II or III degree in French, Italian, Russian or Spanish.
-Alternatively they can also choose Latin or Greek courses.
-Basic Course II and Intermediate I or II for German as a foreign language are possible as well for students who are not native speakers of German.

-Contents of the courses are (among others): Learning and work strategies in the four language skills (writing, speaking, reading, listening) comprising the development of both the active and receptive activities.
+- According to their qualification the students may acquire a UNICERT I, II or III degree in French, Italian, Russian or Spanish. - Alternatively they can also choose Latin or Greek courses with the degrees "Kleines Latinum, Latinum, Großes Latinum, Graecum" or Swedish courses with a B1 degree. - Degree A1 C2 for German as a foreign language are possible as well for students who are not native speakers of German. - Contents of the courses are (among others): Learning and work strategies in the four language skills (writing, speaking, reading, listening) comprising the development of both the active and receptive activities.